 The following bulletin provides guidance on the application of policy for Technical Safety BC.
 For work outside of Technical Safety BC jurisdiction, please check with the appropriate municipal authorities for their requirements.

-As outlined in Rule 76-000 of the BC Electrical Code, Section 76 applies to temporary wiring installations for buildings under construction or demolition.
+As outlined in rule 76-000 of the BC Electrical Code, section 76 applies to temporary wiring installations for buildings under construction or demolition.
 It is the nature of the installation, not the use of that installation, that determines whether the installation is temporary.
-Receptacles that are connected to the permanent wiring system and therefore not within the scope of Section 76 are subject to other applicable rules of the BC Electrical Code Temporary distribution panels are not considered permanent and are therefore subject to the rules in Section 76.
+Receptacles that are connected to the permanent wiring system and therefore not within the scope of section 76 are subject to other applicable rules of the BC Electrical Code.
+Temporary distribution panels are not considered permanent and are subject to the rules in section 76.

-Permanently installed receptacles do not require GFCI protection (per Rule 76-010) even though they may be energized for use during construction (Appendix I of the BC Electrical Code).
-All receptacles in outdoor locations must be weather protected as required in Rule 26-702.
-Outdoor receptacles in residential occupancies must also be GFCI protected (see Rule 26-710).
+Permanently installed receptacles do not require GFCI protection (per rule 76-010) even though they may be energized for use during construction (see Appendix I of the BC Electrical Code).
+All receptacles in outdoor locations must be weather protected as required in rule 26-708.
+Outdoor receptacles in residential occupancies must also be GFCI protected (see rule 26-722).

 BC Electrical Code D-EL 2016-03 - BC Electrical Code, section 76 – Temporary Wiring